Events - Month View

 Virtual class materials include: floor space, armless chair, stool, comfy place to sit, stand, or lie down for relaxation forms.

-pickleball.
+Come join us for some FUN movement and enjoy the afternoon together playing fun, easy, low impact games of pickleball.
 Participant numbers are limited for safety.
 Rounds of games are played so everyone has an opportunity to participate.